farhansadikgalib/mssql_io/README.md

 # MSSQL IO

 A Flutter plugin for connecting to Microsoft SQL Server.
-Supports Android, iOS, Windows, macOS, and Linux.
+Supports Android, iOS, Windows, macOS, Linux, and Web.

 ## Features